TobasFlightControl/tobas_wiki/docs/setup_assistant.md

 ---

-Tobas パッケージを生成するディレクトリとパッケージ名を設定します．
+Set the directory and name for generating the Tobas package.
-`Parent Directory`を catkin ワークスペースの`src/`以下に設定し，`Package Name`に適当な名前を入力してください．
+Set the `Parent Directory` to under `src/` of your catkin workspace and enter an appropriate name in `Package Name`.
-`Generate`ボタンを押すと，指定したディレクトリに Tobas パッケージが生成され，Setup Assistant は自動的にシャットダウンします．
+Pressing the `Generate` button will create the Tobas package in the specified directory, and the Setup Assistant will shut down automatically.

 ![ros_package](resources/setup_assistant/ros_package.png)